Mega yacht ‘owned by oligarch and Putin ally Igor Sechin’ seized by Spain

 Mr Sechin, a close ally of Russian president Vladimir Putin, was one of many Russian billionaires sanctioned by the European Union on 28 February – including having all his assets in the bloc frozen.

 The UK followed suit on 10 March, hitting the oil tycoon with asset freezes and travel bans over his supposed ties to the Kremlin.
-It was the same day the UK government sanctioned Chelsea FC owner Roman Abramovich, imposing the same restrictions on him as they did Mr Sechin, throwing his west London-based Premier League club into disarray.
+It was the same day the UK government sanctioned Chelsea FC owner Roman Abramovich.

+Mr Sechin is considered one of the most influential oligarchs, not only because Rosneft is one of the world’s largest crude oil producers, but because he reportedly works in collaboration with the Russian state and is in regular contact with Putin.

-Spain’s decision is the latest in a series of seizures designed to punish those thought to be affiliated with Putin, after the Russian leader launched his invasion of Ukraine last month.
+Spain’s decision is the latest in a series of seizures designed to punish those thought to be affiliated with Putin, after the Russian leader launched his deadly invasion of Ukraine last month.

 Just five days ago, a £530m yacht owned by Andrey Melnichenko, another oligarch, was seized by Italian authorities.
 The vessel, called “SY A”, had been in storage at the northeastern port of Trieste, a statement from Italy’s financial police said.

 In fact, the Crescent is not even the first boat owned by Mr Sechin to be intercepted by European police since sanctions were put in place.
-On 3 March, France impounded the Amore Vero, an 86m superyacht, in a night-time operation as it attempted to escape sanctions already in effect.
+On 3 March, France impounded the Amore Vero, an 86m superyacht, in a night-time operation as it attempted to escape measures already in effect.

 The crew were reportedly rushing to cast off from a shipyard at La Ciotat, on the outskirts of Marseilles, where it was undergoing repairs, when a squad of customs officers boarded her and announced the seizure.
-The yacht, which includes a swimming pool that turns into a helipad, had been due to stay there until late April.
+The yacht, which includes a swimming pool that turns into a helipad, had been due to stay there until April.

+In total, five superyachts, which have long been a symbol of the extraordinary wealth accrued by oligarchs, have been seized by European governments.

+As reported by The Independent this week, detaining the ships is the easy part – it is what comes next that throws officials into the unknown.
+Under current laws across most of Europe, for a government to actually take ownership of any asset, it would have to be able to prove that the particular asset in question was either used as part of a crime or bought with the proceeds of illegal activity.

 Register for free to continue reading